bandre-ucar/cime-testing-tools/README.md

 To launch a test suite:

-    cd /path/to/cesm/sandbox
+    #cd to your copy of the code
-    cime-tests.py --test-suite clm_short --baseline clm4_5_1_r119
+    cime-tests.py --test-suite clm_short --baseline BASELINE_TAG

 This will launch the `clm_short` test suite as defined in the configuration file saved to `${HOME}/.cime/cime-tests.cfg`.
+Where `BASELINE_TAG` should be replaced with the baseline tag you want to compare your branch to.
+It will generally be a clm trunk tag, for example: `clm4_5_7_r163`.

-It will compare to the baseline tag `clm4_5_1_r119`.
-Note this command can be run from any directory in the cesm/clm source tree.
+**Note this command can be run from any directory in the cesm/clm source tree.**

 To see what commands will be run without actually launching the tests, append `--dry-run` to the above command.